-- A. Community and Students to be Served - The parties agree that the community to be served by this Charter is defined as follows: Sarasota Military Academy Prep will be open to the entire School District for students in grades six through eight. - 2.
-The School further agrees that it shall achieve a racial/ethnic balance reflective of the "community" it serves, as defined above or within the racial/ethnic range of other public schools in the Sponsor's district; that it will not discriminate against students with disabilities who are served in Exceptional Student Education programs (ESE) and students who are served as English Language Learners (ELL) and that it shall not violate the anti-discrimination provisions of Section 1000.05, Florida Statutes, the Florida Education Equity Act, the 1990 Florida Consent Decree, and the 2003 stipulation modifying said Consent Decree.
+A. Community and Students to be Served

+- The parties agree that the community to be served by this Charter is defined as follows: K-8 students in the Cities and County of Sarasota and students in neighboring school districts as provided for in Florida Statutes, Section 1002.33.
+Students from neighboring school districts may only be considered upon approval of the appropriate inter-county reassignment request. - 2.
+The School further agrees that it will maintain a racial/ethnic balance reflective of the "community" it serves, as defined above or within the racial/ethnic range of other public schools in the Sponsor's district; that it will not discriminate against students with disabilities who are served in Exceptional Student Education programs (ESE) and students who are served as English Language Learners (ELL) and that it shall not violate the anti-discrimination provisions of Section 1000.05, Florida Statutes, the Florida Education Equity Act, the 1990 Florida

+- Consent Decree, and the 2003 stipulation modifying said Consent Decree.
 The School shall guarantee admissions policies will be nonsectarian. - 3.
-The School's recruitment activities will include appropriate communication strategies to ensure equal access to all students of all racial and ethnic groups.
-Public notice shall include newspaper announcements, flyers and bulletins throughout the community, and radio public service information announcements.
-Such public notice must include written notice and public service announcement in any native language that represent at least 5% of the Sponsor's ELL population.
+Public notice shall include newspaper announcements, notice to guidance counselors at area schools, flyers and bulletins throughout the community.